sarbal/URP_course/lessons/lesson2.md

 ## Test yourself!
 1. Create an R markdown file (using RStudio).
 Save the file as "yourname_Lesson2.Rmd".
 Once again, delete the instructions starting from "This is an [R...".
 For the remaining exercises, insert the code as R chunks when you are satisified with your solutions.
 An R chunk is code placed  after a line that starts with ` ```{ r } `and ends before a line with ` ``` `.
 2. Load the file "lesson2.Rdata" into your environment.
-Plot three heatmaps of the dataset "X".
+Plot three plots of the dataset "X".
 Be as creative as you can in one, as deceptive as you can in the second, and then as clear as you can in the last.
-3. Now, using the dataset "Y", plot a scatterplot of the x and y variables.
+3. Now, using the dataset "Y", plot a heatmap.
 Aim for clarity!
 4. And finally, look at dataset "Z".
 Plot it the best way you think would show its key feature.
 5. "Knit" your R markdown file into an html page, a pdf and a word document.
 Save the latter two.
 Email either file to me!